englercj/harvest-engine/docs/schema_language_guide.md

 ## Interfaces

 A collection of named and typed methods.
+Cannot contain fields.
+Can implement multiple interfaces, which inherits the method definitions.

 ```c
 interface Metal